 Additionally, he did have a six-month schedule, for 14 seasons, of playing professional basketball.
 That's 82 games a season, not including playoffs, exhibitions, practices, and travel time.

 The fact that he said 20,000 different women also leaves little time for repeats, or love.
 And what about sickness?
-Everyone gets sick once in a while, which would have cost Wilt precious time during those 37-40 sexually active years.
+Everyone gets sick once in a while, which would have cost Chamberlain precious time during those 37 to 40 sexually active years.

-But most incredibly, even with those reported 20,000 sexual liaisons, Wilt is not known to have contracted any serious sexually transmitted diseases.
-Nor was there ever a woman who came forward with an unplanned pregnancy, a "little Wilt," or a paternity suit.
+But most incredibly, even with those reported 20,000 sexual liaisons, Chamberlain is not known to have contracted any serious sexually transmitted diseases.
+Nor was there ever a woman who came forward with an unplanned pregnancy or a paternity suit.

-In a 1999 interview, shortly before he died, Wilt made the following revealing statement:
+In a 1999 interview, shortly before he died, Chamberlain made the following revealing statement:

 "Having a thousand different ladies is pretty cool, I've learned in my life.
 I've (also) found out that having one woman a thousand different times is more satisfying."